adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ## Ruby Implementations

-The Ruby ecosystem enjoys many different implementations of Ruby, each with unique strengths and states of compatability.
+The Ruby ecosystem enjoys many different implementations of Ruby, each with unique strengths and states of compatibility.
 To be clear, the different implementations are written in different languages, but *they are all Ruby*.
 Each implementation has special hooks and extra features, but they all run normal Ruby files well.
 For instance, JRuby is written in Java, but you do